betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 ##- Connecting to Bet Angel

-###- Video walk through
+### Video walk through

 We've put together a litte video walk through to help make this process easier.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xKfNEpyE3KE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="700" height="455" src="https://www.youtube.com/embed/xKfNEpyE3KE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

----
 ###- Selecting markets

-We used the markets menu in the Guardian tool to navigate to the tracks we had ratings for, then multi-selected all the win markets by holding down the control key and clicking on the different markets.
+We used the markets menu in the 'Guardian' tool to navigate to Australian tracks that we have ratings for, then multi-selected all the win markets by holding down the control key and clicking on the different markets.
-If you wanted to include all horse or greyhound races for a day you could use the 'quick picks' tab to do this more efficiently.

 Once you've chosen the races you're interested in, click the 'add' button and you'll see them appear in the main body of the screen.

 Make sure you sort the races **by start time**, so Bet Angel will automatically move through them in the right order and allocate the next race to the spreadsheet once the previous one ends.

 You do this by clicking on the 'start time' column heading until the races are in time order (when the arrow is pointing up).
+Below is an example of doing this on Australian markets.

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsMarketTimes.png)

+The Excel spreadsheet used in this tutorial is created in a way that allows it to link multiple markets at the same time.
+Take a look at the [Betfair automating simultaneous markets tutorial](/thirdPartyTools/betAngelSimultaneousMarkets/) on the hub which will step you through the process so you can take advantage of this feature.

 ---
 ###- Linking the spreadsheet

-Open the 'Excel' tab in Guardian, then use the browse functionality to choose the spreadsheet you've been working on.
+Open the 'Excel' tab in 'Guardian', then use the browse functionality to choose the spreadsheet you've been working on.
 From there, click on 'open workbook', then make sure you have 'connect', 'auto-bind Bet Angel sheets and 'auto-clear Bet Angel bindings' all selected.
 You also need to make sure that the first race has the 'Bet Angel' tab selected in the 'Excel sheet' column - from there it will then automatically update this for each race as one finishes and the next one begins.

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsSetUp.png)